DefGuard/docs/tutorials/standalone-package-based-installation.md

 * You have a domain name and know how to assign IP and manage subdomains, in our example: defguard main url will be <i>my-server.defguard.net</i> (and the subdomain is pointed to 185.33.37.51)
 * defguard enrollment service that will enable to easy configure Desktop Clients just with one token is: <i>enroll.defguard.net</i> (this subdomain also points to 185.33.37.51)
-* If you have a **firewall**, we asume you have **open port 443 and 444** in order to expose both defguard and enrollment service, but also to automatically issue for these doamins SSL Certificates
+* If you have a **firewall**, we asume you have **open ports 443 and 444** in order to expose both defguard and enrollment service, but also to automatically issue for these doamins SSL Certificates

 ### Prequesities